mirzafahad/embedded_c_style_guide/style_guide.md

 ```
 The upside of using const as much as possible is compiler-enforced protection from unintended writes to data that should be read-only.

-- The `volatile` keyword shall be used:
+- The `volatile` keyword should be used:
     - To declare a global variable accessible by an interrupt service routine.
     - To declare a global variable accessible by two or more threads.
     - To declare a delay loop counter.